rah/edge_detection_demo/README.md

 1. Click "Load Image" to select an image file
 2. Click "Crop Image" to select a region to crop (optional)
 3. Click "Find Edges" to detect edges in the image
+4. Adjust the "Canny Thresholds" sliders to fine-tune the edge detection
-4. Click "Modify Edges" to select and delete unwanted edges (optional)
+5. Click "Modify Edges" to select and delete unwanted edges (optional)
-5. Click "Remove Small Edges" to clean up the result (optional)
+6. Click "Remove Small Edges" to clean up the result (optional)
-6. Click "Save" to save the result
+7. Click "Save" to save the result

 ## Testing